EPCCed/edat/README.md

 Please note that this is code is of a research nature and primarily of use to explore the notion of task based programming over distributed memory architectures.

 The <a href="https://github.com/EPCCed/edat/tree/master/docs">docs folder</a> contains documentation and the <a href="https://github.com/EPCCed/edat/tree/master/examples">examples folder</a> a number of examples.
-We suggest starting with the <a href="https://github.com/EPCCed/edat/blob/master/docs/getting_started.md">getting started</a> document which links to all other documentation.

 ## Installation